road-core/service/README.md

 ### Local Deployment

-OLS service can be started locally.
+RCS service can be started locally.
 In this case GradIO web UI is used to interact with the service.
 Alternatively the service can be accessed through REST API.